-It hasn’t been long since the last significant paperwork change for UK drivers, in which the driving licence paper counterpart was scrapped last June, and now another change is set to take place next year.
+It hasn’t been long since the last significant paperwork change for UK drivers, in which the driving licence paper counterpart was scrapped in June 2015, and now another change is set to take place next year.
 A major change in road tax prices, officially known as Vehicle Excise Duty (VED), will take effect on the 1st April 2017 and will affect those buying or leasing a new car but won’t affect commercial vehicles.

 The current regime is costing the Exchequer a fortune, as car manufacturers have cut CO2 emissions in order to benefit from the generous VED tax bands for lower-emissions vehicles.
 It’s thought that approximately a quarter of new cars registered don’t pay any road tax, as they fall into VED Band A for vehicles with less than 100g/km of CO2 emissions.
 This means that currently, new cars have to reach Band D (121-130g/km) before any significant annual road tax is charged.